Programme

 Columbine Hall Gardens, Stowupland, Stowmarket, Suffolk IP14 4AT

 Cost to guests of WI members will be £10-15 payment is required before the visit and is non refundable.
-Tours last two and a half hours (including tea and cakes).
+Fee includes tea and cakes.

 Members Garden Meeting, and Bring and Buy Sale